 This week my dog-walking duties took me to the park at South Bantaskine.

-The ironworks at Carron were hungry for vast quantities of coal and there were real opportunities to earn a fortune in a short time.
+The ironworks at Carron was hungry for vast quantities of coal and there were large fortunes to be made.

 It was certainly a busy place because within a relatively few years the couple had produced eight daughters and a son and the original house was far too small to hold them.